evil-icons/evil-icons/README.md

 <%= evil_icons_sprite %>
 ```

-Finally, you can render the icon using the `icon` helper.
+Finally, you can render the icon using the `evil_icon` helper.
 Here are some examples:
 ```erb
 <%= evil_icon 'ei-search' %>